 Dress dark chocolate with your favorite nuts and fruit to make Studded Chocolate.
 I used coconut and almonds in this quick-to-fix chocolate dessert.

-Or what’s not to like about Almond Coconut Studded Chocolate?
+Or what’s not to like about Almonds and Coconut melted into chocolate?
 Dark chocolate topped with toasted nuts, fruit, a sprinkle of salt and you have a really, really good bite (or two) of chocolate.